DerfJagged/reddit-blackout-scheduler/README.md

 # Subreddit Blackout Tool
 # WIP - IN TESTING, DO NOT USE
 A Python script for sending blackout announcement posts and automatically setting subreddits to private (or back to public) for a blackout.
-Based on [reddit-post-scheduler](https://github.com/ibid-11962/reddit-post-scheduler).
+Based on [reddit-post-scheduler by ibid-11962](https://github.com/ibid-11962/reddit-post-scheduler).

 # Features